rafaellseara/Todo-List-Website/README.md

 - Start the Development Server: Launch the development server using `npm start`.

 - Open in Browser: Open the website in your preferred web browser by navigating to localhost:3000.

+---

+**Acknowledgments:**

+Special thanks to [Shaif Arfan](https://github.com/ShaifArfan) for their invaluable assistance and guidance throughout this project, drawing from their insightful tutorial.